Prukutu/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 ~~~
 {: .language-bash}

+Note that the file includes a `name` set to `clim680`.
-When we install the new environment, it will get the latest available versions of each package we listed in the environment file unless we specify a certain version.
-If we want to update to the latest version of our packages, we can run:
+When we install the new environment, it will get the latest available versions of each package we listed in the environment file unless we specify a certain version (e.g., as we have done for `python=3.6`) and give the new environment the name `clim680`.
+If we later want to update to the latest version of our packages, we can run:

 ~~~
 $ conda env update -f environment.yml